josefutbult-school/D7032E-Exam/README.md

 # D7032E-Exam
-This is my home exame for the course D7032E at LTU.
+This is my home exam for the course D7032E at LTU.
 The goal of this project is to implement a version of the game Boggle with a good software architecture.

 ## Running the program